rodolfodpk/go-crablet/docs/channel-streaming.md

 Channel-based streaming is optimized for **small to medium datasets** (< 500 events) and provides:

-- **Real-time processing feedback** - see results as they're computed
+- **Immediate event delivery** - events are processed and delivered as soon as they're read from the result set
 - **Go-idiomatic interface** - uses channels for streaming
 - **Backward compatibility** - existing code continues to work
 - **Extension interface pattern** - clean separation of concerns